-I had checked this beach for six days straight, watching the fall bounty of peanut bunker congregate along the bubble weed and the seabirds meander along the shoreline, picking at shells and eelgrass.
-Three of the six days, I found fish—a few micro stripers grazing in the shallows enjoying the plentiful baitfish all to themselves and one decent fish after dark that I dropped due to a bad knot.
+I had checked this beach on six consecutive days, watching the fall bounty of peanut bunker stack up in the bubble weed and the seabirds meander along the shoreline, picking at shells and eelgrass.
+Three of the six days, I found fish—micro stripers gliding through the shallows chasing singular baitfish and shrimp.

-During the other three days, I sat in the truck in my waders, heat on and windows down, smelling the sweet decay of Fall; the pungent sea breeze that brings life and takes it just as quickly.
+On the other three days, I sat in the truck in my waders, heat on and windows down, smelling the sweet decay of Fall; the pungent sea breeze that brings life but takes it, too.
 I kept the droning sports talk on the radio hoping it would distract me from the growing feeling of dread that the stripers would miss this seemingly perfect beach on their journey to their birth waters.

-This is fishing, most days in the fall.
+This is fishing, most days in late Fall

-On the seventh day, just before the afternoon high tide, the wind shifted to the West and the white caps and foam quieted to near mirror conditions.
-I heard the birds before I saw them.
+On the seventh day, just before the afternoon flood tide, the wind shifted to the West and the white caps and seafoam calmed to near mirror conditions.
 On the seventh day, there were stripers.

 I jammed the truck into park and flew to the bed to piece together my 7-weight.
 A messy Ray’s fly on a wind-knotted three-foot leader would have to do.
-There was no time for waders.
+I briefly thought about pulling on my waders, but decided against it.
+There was no time.
 It was slack tide in early October.
 There were peanut bunker strewn across the bubbleweed.
 Stripers were swirling along the entire stretch of beach down to the inlet.
-At a certain point you don’t care about wet feet.
+A guy sitting on the hood of an old Camaro was yelling something to me, but I couldn’t hear him over the screams of the terns.
+At a certain point, you don’t care about wet feet.

 I made my way out to the jetty and cast parallel to the beach.
-Before the fly had a chance to catch up with the intermediate line and sink, it disappear into the mouth of a striper.
-Just as I got the schoolie to the rocks, the birds cries increased and the stripers made a push onto the beach.
-Schools of peanut bunker crashed onto the bubbleweeds.
-Out deeper, there were larger tailslaps.
+Before the fly had a chance to catch up with the intermediate line, it disappeared into the mouth of a striper.
+Just as I got the schoolie to the rocks, the birds’ cries increased and the stripers made a push onto the beach.
+Schools of peanut bunker crashed onto the bubbleweed.
+Out deeper I saw larger tailslaps.
 At the base of the jetty, I spotted a lone bass eyeing the schools, twice the size of the rest of the fish.
-I false cast to the edge of the jetty where the fish would be, but when shot the line, a gull intercepted the fly perfectly, wrapping leader and fly line around its wings.
+I false cast to the edge of the jetty where the fish would be, but when I shot the line, a gull intercepted the fly perfectly, wrapping leader and fly line around its wings.

-The bird’s hungry sounds turned to higher-pitched angry sounds.
-As I untangle him, his flock-mates side-eye me angrily, but were not concerned enough to halt their attack on the schools of baitfish.
+The bird’s hungry screeches turned to higher-pitched angry screeches.
+As I untangled him, his flock-mates side-eyed me angrily, but weren’t concerned enough to halt their attack on the schools of baitfish.

 I cast the crease fly and made one long strip.
 The fly gurgled and dipped and disappeared into the mouth of a striper.
 The fish shot deep immediately and pulled fly line from my hand.
 The 7-weight bucked and bent.
 I kept pressure on the fish, pulling the rod sideways parallel to the beach, letting it have line when it wanted it and fighting back a few feet here and there when I could.
 Eventually, I slid the fish up on the rocks; a bright, specimen with broad shoulders and the tail of a much larger fish.
 The purples and olives deep in the scales glittered in the fiery waning daylight.
 I stared at it for a long time, positive that I would never see a fish as perfect as this one.